deep-assistant/master-plan/README.md

 # End Goal

-* Personal AI assistant that is available at any your device and can be hosted on your hardware on in the cloud.
+* Personal AI assistant that is available at any your device and can be hosted on your hardware or on in the cloud with easy migrations and synchronization between them.

 # ROADMAP